 The first way to measure our awareness is by assessing the level of our perception during sleep or dreaming states of consciousness.
 Evaluating our perception of breath is the second way to measure self-awareness.
 And the third category we can measure has to do with our curiosity about the unknown.
 So, we assess our awareness in the three primary states of consciousness: waking, dreaming, and sleeping.
 Here we go.

 The following self-assessment will help you find out if you are awake.
 It will illuminate your level of awareness.

 Curiosity About the Unknown

-Many people are afraid of the concept.
-If you ask, do you want to know?
-They will tell you no. They would rather not know.
-So, the fact that you are reading this is a good sign.
-It means about may be awakened to some extent.
+Many people are afraid of the concept of curiosity.
+If you ask them, do you want to hear some facts and evidence that contradicts what you believe about reality?
+They will tell you no; they are happy living in their comfort zone.
+They would rather not hear any contradictory evidence.
+So, the fact that you are reading this is a good sign; it means about may be awakened to some extent.
 Good for you!

-Many people live out their days on auto-pilot.
-Most people are content to remain plugged into the cultural narrative.
-The Ego is entirely in control, and commercialism’s programming runs their lives.
+Many live out their days on auto-pilot, and most are content to remain plugged into the cultural narrative.
+For them, their Ego is firmly in control, and they follow the programming of religion and commercialism all their lives.